Cavities in Baby Teeth

-Visit your Lincoln dentist with your child at least a few times per year.
+Visit your Lincoln dentist near me with your child at least a few times per year.
 This will allow you to learn how to educate your kids on good oral health habits and will help you and your child gauge their progress.
-This also allows dentists to remove any plaque buildup that is happening in your child’s mouth.
+This also allows dentist in Lincoln, NE to remove any plaque buildup that is happening in your child’s mouth.
 Further, it’ll continue to encourage your kids that the dental office is not a place to be afraid of, but rather a place to help them stay healthy for years to come.

 The Importance of Baby Teeth

 Baby teeth are significant for many reasons.
 For one, they encourage the healthy development of the jaw bone, and they reserve the space needed for permanent teeth.
 They also allow your child to chew food efficiently and assist in speech development.
 Moreover, they contribute to your child’s positive feelings about his or her appearance and help to build confidence from a young age.